Invest In REITs Or Crowdfunded Real Estate?Disclaimer

-In return, investors look to make money from the underlying real estate assets which can generate returns in a variety of ways.
+In return, investors aim to earn a return from the underlying real estate assets, which can generate returns in a variety of ways.
 Lease payments, interest payments or appreciation from a sale are some of the most common ways investors can earn a return on their investment.

 Most crowdfunded real estate platforms offer investments through a private LLC which acts as a holding company for the real estate assets.
-Once investors contribute money to the real estate investment, they are purchasing a share of the LLC which holds the underlying real estate assets.
+Once investors contribute money to the real estate investment, they are purchasing a share of the LLC, which holds the underlying real estate assets.
 All earnings, interest or appreciation will be paid to the LLC and passed through to the underlying shareholders.

-An extremely important factor when considering real estate crowdfunding as an investment is liquidity.
-Most crowdfunded real estate investments are illiquid in nature and investors will not be able to offload or sell their investment on a secondary market.
+A significant factor when considering real estate crowdfunding as an investment is liquidity.
+Most crowdfunded real estate investments are illiquid in nature, and investors will not be able to offload or sell their investment on a secondary market.